kingkhalid310/kingkhalid310.github.io/_pages/about.md

 ## Connect

-I’m open to postdoc and research scientist roles in neuroimaging, biomarkers, and clinical ML.
+I’m now open to postdoc and research scientist roles in neuroimaging, biomarkers, and clinical ML.
 If you’re working on multimodal aging/AD cohorts, I’d love to connect.